liufei2016/ncRNA/README.md

 - [Download and Get Started](#download-and-get-started)
 - [Contact us](#contact-us)
 # Background and Introduction
-The purpose of this system is to provide users with the construction of non-coding RNA to complete the simulation of non-coding RNA, mainly including two main functions:
+The purpose of this tool is to provide users with the construction of non-coding RNA networks and then the simulation and analysis of non-coding RNA networks, mainly including two main functions:
-Operating environment:(1) non-coding RNA modeling and visualization
+<br>(1) non-coding RNA modeling and visualization
 <br>(2) dynamic model management and viewing
 <br>Among them, non-coding RNA modeling and visualization is based on those nodes and lines that users use when drawing and modeling, then generate xml type files.
 <br>Dynamic model management and viewing refers to saving and managing models through input information in the software.